 Also see the Department of State’s Trafficking in Persons Report.

 C. PROHIBITION OF CHILD LABOR AND MINIMUM AGE FOR EMPLOYMENT

 See the Department of Labor’s Findings on the Worst Forms of Child Labor.

 D. DISCRIMINATION WITH RESPECT TO EMPLOYMENT AND OCCUPATION

 The government did not effectively enforce the law.
-Penalties were commensurate with those for violations of similar laws, but they were not applied outside the formal sector.
+Penalties were commensurate with those for violations of similar laws, but they were rarely applied against violators.
 According to NGOs, antidiscrimination protections were not always observed by employers or the government.
 Human rights groups reported some government ministries discriminated against pregnant women, persons with disabilities, LGBTQI+ individuals, and HIV-positive persons in hiring.
-For example, on June 23, the chief of staff of the navy stated that he would dismiss any naval personnel involved in LGBTQI+ activities.
-The Ministry of Manpower, the Women’s Empowerment and Child Protection Agency, the Ministry of Home Affairs, and the National Development Planning Board worked in partnership to reduce gender inequality, including supporting equal employment opportunity task forces at the provincial, district, and municipal levels. , however, still lagged behind men in wages.

 Some activists said that in manufacturing, employers relegated women to lower paying, lower-level jobs.
 Jobs traditionally associated with women continued to be significantly undervalued and unregulated.
 NGOs reported discriminatory behavior toward domestic workers continued to be rampant.